eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/software/docker/index.md

 docker run --rm -it binaryfocus/eosdawn-2018-04-27-alpha-dev bash
 ```

-If that works you should get to a prompt that looks as following and typing "cleos" should return the help for the cleos tool:
+If that works, you should get to a prompt that looks like the following, and typing "cleos" should return the help for the cleos tool:

 ```
 root@a5f9eafaab74:/#cleos